five-dots/Dict/cran-comments.md

-The first release submission of Dict package.
+The second submission of the first release of Dict package.

+## Changes from the first submission

+- Update the Description field of DESCRIPTION file
+- Add \value to Dict.Rd
+- Add examples to all R6 methods
+- Assign "cph" role to myself

 ## Test environments